Skip to main content

 Fund your dWallet's Bitcoin Address

 You need to find a faucet if you're using the Bitcoin Testnet or any other test network.
-For main networks, make sure you have the funds to be able to transfer BTC and pay for gas for broadcasting the signed transaction.
+For main networks, ensure you have enough funds to transfer BTC and cover gas fees for broadcasting the signed transaction.

 We used Bitcoin Testnet Faucet at https://bitcoinfaucet.uo1.net/.